'Cataclysmic' solar storm hit Earth around 2687 years ago, ancient tree rings reveal

 Modern technology ensures that very little goes unnoticed.
 A fleet of satellites constantly monitors space weather, while scientists analyze data and study its effects on Earth.
 Meanwhile, skywatchers turn their gaze and cameras skyward to capture the mesmerizing auroras ignited by geomagnetic storms.
 But what about solar storms that took place prior to the creation of modern technology?
 If a solar storm of unprecedented magnitude occurred thousands of years ago how would we know?

 Lucky for us ancient trees act as time capsules, silently recording Earth's history.
 A research team from the University of Arizona led by Irina Panyushkina and Timothy Jull is unlocking these arboreal secrets by carefully analyzing tree rings to reveal evidence of colossal solar storms known as Miyake Events.
-These space weather events are so rare that only 6 have been detected in the past 14,500 years, the most recent of which occurred just between 664 and 663 BCE.
+These space weather events are so rare that only 6 have been detected in the past 14,500 years.
+The most recent of which occurred around 775-775 CE.
+But the exact timing of the ca. 660 BCE event had long eluded researchers, until now.

 Carbon-14 is a naturally occurring radioactive variant of carbon, it forms in the atmosphere when cosmic radiation interacts with nitrogen.
 Eventually, this carbon-14 reacts with oxygen to form carbon dioxide.
 The carbon dioxide then enters the trees via photosynthesis.